-This fire is an Inset Live Fuel Effect Gas Fire providing radiant warmth.
-It is designed to operate on Natural Gas only.
-See Data Plate on appliance.
+This fire is an Inset Decorative Fuel Effect Gas Fire providing radiant warmth.
+It is designed to operate on Natural Gas or LPG (Propane) depending upon factory set adjustments.
+See Data Plate on appliance for gas type.

 It is the LAW that all gas appliances and fittings are installed by a competent person (such as a CORGI registered fitter) and in accordance with the Gas Safety (Installation and Use) Regulations 1998, the relevant British Standards for Installation, Codes of Practice and in accordance with the Manufacturers' Instructions.
 The installation shall also be carried out in accordance with the following regulations: